Hipuranyhou/scapy-radio/README.md

 ## Supported radio protocols:

-* Bluetooth LE (advertising only)
 * 802.15.4 (used by Zigbee, Xbee, 6LoWPAN)
-* ZWave (European frequency, 868MHz)

 # Requirements

-You need to have a full working GNU Radio 3.7 installation.
+You need to have a full working GNU Radio 3.8 installation.

-**Note**: You will need to edit GRC files if you are running with GNU Radio 3.7.5+ because they changed the UHD Sink block (there is now 2 inputs, the first one being for commands instead of samples).

 The provided GRC files have been fully tested with an Ettus B210 SDR but they should work just as fine with any other UHD compatible device.